VEGOILS-Palm drops for second session on weaker Chicago soyoil

-JAKARTA, Oct 2 (Reuters) - Malaysian palm oil futures extended losses for a second straight session on Monday, tracking weakness in Chicago soyoil.
+NEW DELHI, Oct 6 (Reuters) - Malaysian palm oil futures extended losses for a second straight session on Friday, tracking weakness in Chicago soyoil.

+The benchmark palm oil contract FCPOc3 for December delivery on the Bursa Malaysia Derivatives Exchange was down 0.42% at 3,593 ringgit ($761.71) a metric ton in early trade.

-Palm oil futures dropped 6.06% on a monthly basis in September after posting two consecutive monthly gains.
+Palm oil futures dropped 6.06% on a monthly basis in September after posting gains for two consecutive months.

 FUNDAMENTALS